NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_record.rst

  |    E043: API, 38.2 does not match density at 60F.
 API should be: 39.4

 ``EC01172``: Albian Heavy Synthetic
+ |    W009: Distillation fraction recovered is missing or invalid
  |    E043: API, 19 does not match density at 60F.
 API should be: 19.4

 ``EC01346``: Wabiska Heavy
  |    E043: API, 16.3 does not match density at 60F.
 API should be: 16.5
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC01456``: Independent Hub
  |    E043: API, 22.6 does not match density at 60F.
 API should be: 23.0
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC01459``: Neptune BHP [2009]
  |    E043: API, 21 does not match density at 60F.
 API should be: 21.5
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC01464``: Platform Irene
  |    E043: API, 15.7 does not match density at 60F.
 API should be: 16.0
+ |    W009: Distillation fraction recovered is missing or invalid

+``EC01465``: Platform Irene Comingled
+ |    W009: Distillation fraction recovered is missing or invalid

+``EC01466``: Gail Well E010
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC01467``: Gail Well E019
+ |    W009: Distillation fraction recovered is missing or invalid
  |    E043: API, 25.1 does not match density at 60F.
 API should be: 25.7

 ``EC01482``: Platform Ellen A038
  |    E043: API, 15.8 does not match density at 60F.
 API should be: 16.0
+ |    W009: Distillation fraction recovered is missing or invalid

+``EC01483``: Platform Ellen A040
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC01487``: Diesel (summer) COM ULSD
  |    E043: API, 40 does not match density at 60F.
 API should be: 41.3